KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

     - the tag editor_GUI opens and has a cancel and confirm button on the bottom
     - a button on the top row displays the coordinates that were clicked and allows for direct teleportation to that location.
 The gui will close after teleporting
     - the tag editor also allows for editing of the tag's data: text, icon, description and display_description.
-    - The text field allows for an icon to be placed into the text. the text and icon fields are stored in the tag object while the description is stored in the map_tag
+    - The text field allows for an icon to be placed into the text. the text and icon fields are stored in the tag object while the description is stored in the maptag
     - the cancel button will disregard any changes and close the gui
-    - the confirm button will create or update a map_tag.
+    - the confirm button will create or update a maptag.
 Check for the value "-0" which should always be converted to 0. x and y coords should always allow for at least 3 digits in this field. eg: 000.-1350
-    - map_tag coords are unique.
-It should not be possible to have more than one map_tag per position
+    - maptag coords are unique.
+It should not be possible to have more than one maptag per position
   2. User left-clicks on an existing chart tag in render_mode = chart_view
     - this should bring up the stock editor.
-No gui from our mod to display, instead our mod listens to the on_chart_tag_modified event and updates any matching map_tags
+No gui from our mod to display, instead our mod listens to the on_chart_tag_modified event and updates any matching maptags
   3. User right-clicks on a chart tag in render_mode = chart_view
-    - the tag editor opens and is populated with the information for that map_tag
+    - the tag editor opens and is populated with the information for that maptag
-    - upon confirm, the information will be saved back to the map_tag and the gui will close
+    - upon confirm, the information will be saved back to the maptag and the gui will close

 ##### favorites bar
 1. User left clicks on the red heart button.